-Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief valve is in the vapor space.
+Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief value is in the vapor space.

-Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) Materials.
-Never transport these materials in containers with interconnections.
-Never load a package labeled POISON or POISON INHALATION HAZARD in the driver's cab or sleeper or with food material for human or animal consumption.
+Division 2.3 (Poisonous Gas) or Division 6.1(Poisonous)Materials.Materials.Nevermaterials incontainersNeverloadapackagelabeledPOISONor

+POISON INHALATION HAZARD in the driver's cab or sleeper or with food material for human or animal consumption.
 There are special rules for loading and unloading Class 2 materials in cargo tanks.
 You must have special training to do this.